m-lab/etl-embargo/README.md

+**M-Lab no longer needs to embargo things.
+This repository is now archived.**

-This is the package for embargo process on cloud paltform.
+This is the package for embargo process on cloud platform.

 | branch | travis-ci | report-card | coveralls |
 |--------|-----------|-----------|-------------|